Authentication

 Factory credentials

-Each Qb2 receives unique credentials from the factory.
-The information required for the first operation is printed on the Qb2 label, located at the bottom of the housing.
+Each Qb device receives unique credentials from the factory.
+The information required for the first operation is printed on the Qb label, located at the bottom of the housing.

 500